reqable/reqable-docs/en-US/changelogs/macos/index.md

 - 🐞 [FIX] A bug that may cause crash when importing p12 certificate.
 - 🐞 [FIX] The bug that dragging selection in the editor cannot automatically request focus.
 - 🐞 [FIX] A bug where directly importing cURL into the API request input box would cause the app to freeze.
-- 💪 [OPT] The focus of the input field is still maintained after selecting auto-complete content in table mode.

 ## v2.12.0 <small><small>*2024-04-13*</small></small>
-- 💪 [OPT] Prompt whether to clear license information when unregistering license.
-- 💪 [OPT] Automatically delete configuration backup files older than 14 days.
 - 🚀 [NEW] Automatic generate a magisk module to install CA certificate.
-- 💪 [OPT] Refactor the Android certificate installation guide.
 - 🚀 [NEW] API collection supports importing from cURL.
 - 🚀 [NEW] The number of community rewrites limitation is adjusted from 2 to 3.
 - 🚀 [NEW] The number of community breakppints limitation is adjusted from 2 to 3.
 - 🚀 [NEW] The number of community scripts limitation is adjusted from 2 to 3.
 - 🚀 [NEW] The number of community mirrors limitation is adjusted from 2 to 3.
 - 🚀 [NEW] The number of community reverse proxy limitation is adjusted from 2 to 3.
+- 💪 [OPT] Prompt whether to clear license information when unregistering license.
+- 💪 [OPT] Automatically delete configuration backup files older than 14 days.
+- 💪 [OPT] Refactor the Android certificate installation guide.
 - 🐞 [FIX] Fix the bug where some limitation of the community do not take effect.
 - 🐞 [FIX] The bug of window size calculation not considering the taskbar size.

 ## v2.11.1 <small><small>*2024-04-09*</small></small>
 - 🚀 [NEW] Remove the restriction of API collections for Community Edition.
+- 🚀 [NEW] Drag and drop for API collections.
 - 💪 [OPT] Remove the restriction that the depth of API collections is up to 4.
 - 💪 [OPT] Display text first if `application/octet-stream` is a text.
-- 🚀 [NEW] Drag and drop for API collections.

 ## v2.10.1 <small><small>*2024-04-02*</small></small>
 - 💪 [OPT] Query parameter parsing automatically identifies gbk encoding.
+- 💪 [OPT] Disable the custom tab settings in detected window.
 - 🐞 [FIX] The bug that the environment variable `<<url>>` is not highlighted.
 - 🐞 [FIX] The bug of abnormal `chunked` decoding in some cases.
 - 🐞 [FIX] The bug that exporting HAR throws the format error.
-- 💪 [OPT] Disable the custom tab settings in detected window.

 ## v2.10.0 <small><small>*2024-03-29*</small></small>
 - 🚀 [NEW] Support writing environment variables from Python scripts.
 - 🚀 [NEW] Environment variables can be created from the context menu after selecting text.
+- 🚀 [NEW] Support opening all APIs in the collection at one time.
+- 🚀 [NEW] Increase the available number of API collections for Community Edition users from 2 to 3.
+- 🚀 [NEW] Increase the available number of Environments for Community Edition users from 2 to 3.
 - 💪 [OPT] Improved page effects for new users when opening the app for the first time.
 - 💪 [OPT] The focus is still maintained after pressing the Enter key to send an API request.
 - 💪 [OPT] Some context menu options will be displayed as unavailable when the selected data is invalid.
 - 💪 [OPT] Some input fields support the Enter key to complete input.
-- 🚀 [NEW] Support opening all APIs in the collection at one time.
-- 🚀 [NEW] Increase the available number of API collections for Community Edition users from 2 to 3.
-- 🚀 [NEW] Increase the available number of Environments for Community Edition users from 2 to 3.
 - 🐞 [FIX] A bug where duplicate encoding of request parameters in code generation.
 - 🐞 [FIX] Corrected the logic for saving form requests in API testing.
 - 🐞 [FIX] A bug where there was an exception in parsing text for API request parameters.